 Year 3 Blog

-In Year 3 Mr Cavanagh's class and Mrs Hawkins's class.
+In Year 3, we have Mr Cavanagh's class and Mrs Hawkins's class.
 We have lots of wonderful support staff who help us with our learning every day; they are Miss S Smith, Miss Thomas, Miss Hudson and Mrs Lloyd.